nufcfan/baked-in-a-pi/baked-in-a-pi-client/src/common/README.md

 ```
 src/
   |- common/
-  |  |- plusOne/
 ```

-- `plusOne` - a simple directive to load a Google +1 Button on an element.

 Every component contained here should be drag-and-drop reusable in any other project; they should depend on no other components that aren't similarly